-The most common reason for hiring a patent law lawyer is when you have someone infringing you’re your patent rights.
-An attorney can assist with the initial contact with the alleged infringer to request he or she stop using your invention.
-If necessary, an attorney can take additional steps to go to court.
+The most common reason for hiring a patent law lawyer is when you have someone infringing on your patent rights.
+An attorney can assist with the initial contact with the alleged infringer to request they stop using your invention.
+If necessary, an attorney can then take additional steps to go to court.

 If you take your case to court and the court agrees that the other party is infringing upon your patent, then you may be entitled to attorney’s fees, damages based on royalties and an injunction that prevents the other party from ever infringing upon the patent again.

 Do I Have to Hire a Patent Law Attorney?